-The ADM1041A contains volatile registers (RAM) and nonvolatile EEPROM.
+The ADM1041 contains volatile registers (RAM) and nonvolatile EEPROM.
 RAM occupies the address locations from 00h to 7Fh, while EEPROM occupies the address locations from 8000h to 813Fh.

 The SMBus specification defines several protocols for different types of read and write operations.
-The protocols used in the ADM1041A are described and illustrated in this section.
+The ones used in the ADM1041 are discussed in the next sections.
 The following abbreviations are used in the diagrams:

-- S Start
+- S-START

-- P Stop
+- P-STOP

-- R Read
+- R-READ

-- W Write
+- W-WRITE

-- A Acknowledge
+- A-ACKNOWLEDGE

-- A No Acknowledge
+- A-NO ACKNOWLEDGE

-The ADM1041A uses the following SMBus write protocols.
+The ADM1041 uses the following SMBus write protocols.